Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 ### Existing Features

 On arriving at the page, you can see three different containers.
-1. First one named as dashboard, which contains the:
+1. First one named as Dashboard, which contains the:
  - logo,
  - the name of the game,
  - little help about how to play,